 By default, the Orchestrator server uses a self-signed SSL certificate to communicate remotely with the Orchestrator client.
-Orchestrator also provides an SSL certificate that controls user access to Web views.
 You can change the SSL certificates, for example if your company security policy requires you to use its SSL certificates.

 When you attempt to use Orchestrator over a trusted SSL Internet connection, and you open the Orchestrator configuration interface in a Web browser, you receive warnings that the connection is untrusted (in Mozilla Firefox) or that problems have been detected with the Web site's security certificate (in Internet Explorer).